-The subgraph sampling is the other popular augmentation method in the local-level graph contrast. \textbf{CCDR} \cite{xie2021contrastive} applies CL to cross-domain recommendation.
-It devises two types of contrastive tasks: intra-CL and inter-CL.
-The intra-CL task is almost the same as the contrastive task in DCL \cite{liu2021contrastiveL}, which is conducted in the target domain and employs a graph attention network \cite{VelickovicCCRLB18} as the encoder.
-The inter-CL task aims to maximize mutual information between representations of the same object learned in the source and target domain.
-A concurrent work \textbf{PCRec} \cite{wang2021pre} also connects cross-domain recommendation with CL.
-It samples $r$-hop ego-network with random walks to augment data.
-The contrastive task between sampled subgraphs pre-trains a GIN \cite{XuHLJ19} encoder in the source domain.
-The parameters are then transferred to initialize a MF \cite{koren2009matrix} model which is fine-tuned with the interaction data for recommendation in the target domain.
+Subgraph sampling is another popular method for creating local-level graph contrast. \textbf{CCDR} \cite{xie2021contrastive} applies contrastive learning to cross-domain recommendation, using two types of contrastive tasks: intra-CL and inter-CL.
+The intra-CL task is similar to the contrastive task in DCL \cite{liu2021contrastiveL}, conducted in the target domain using a graph attention network \cite{VelickovicCCRLB18} as the encoder.
+The inter-CL task aims to maximize the mutual information between representations of the same object learned in the source and target domains.
+A concurrent work \textbf{PCRec} \cite{wang2021pre} also connects cross-domain recommendation with CL, sampling $r$-hop ego-networks using random walks to augment data.
+It pre-trains a GIN \cite{XuHLJ19} encoder in the source domain by contrasting sampled subgraphs, and then fine-tunes a matrix factorization (MF) \cite{koren2009matrix} model with interaction data for recommendation in the target domain.